GoodlettTech/gorest/README.md

 ### Configuration

-The configuration of my applicationtiondonea .env filee dev con that is passed tois means that the  when launching it.
-This meansthrough the envirhasbles, b to these requires rthrough thearting the container.
+The application's configuration is managed through a .env file, allowing for easy customization of settings when launching the application.
+However, updating certain configurations may require restarting the container.

-, but updatingm requires restarting the
+## Metrics

-The backend is configured with a prometheus exporter to enable the prometheus container to scrape metrics from it.
-The metrics include data such as the success and error rates for each api endpoint based on the HTTP Method.
-This allows for very deep insights into how the backend is being utilized.
+The backend is equipped with a Prometheus exporter, enabling the Prometheus container to collect metrics from the backend.
+These metrics provide valuable insights into the usage of each API endpoint, including success and error rates based on the HTTP method.
+This comprehensive monitoring capability allows for a deeper understanding of the backend's performance and utilization.

 ## Logging